- Fruits: apples, cherries, general tree fruits

 The short-term outcomes will include increased grower knowledge of which wild bees are the most efficient pollinators of apples and how these wild bees compare to honey bees.
 Our research will also determine if orchards without managed honey bees can obtain pollination levels comparable to orchards with honey bees.
 Growers will furthermore have an increased understanding of the numbers and diversity of wild bees needed for adequate pollination and will have resources to identify wild bees in their orchards.

 An intermediate outcome will be that growers can assess the wild bee community in their orchards and monitor over time.
 With information on the relative efficacy of different bees, growers can make management decisions to conserve these efficient pollinators by providing specific floral and nesting resources.
 In the long-term, growers can make more informed decisions on whether they need to rent or manage bees to augment their wild bee community.
 Researchers can use the information generated from this study to work towards developing a threshold for wild bees above which growers can expect to receive adequate pollination.
-Growers with a wild bee community large and diverse enough to supply pollination will save money by not renting honey bees.
 Additionally, an increased reliance on wild bees could result in increased participation in bee conservation efforts.
-Many growers may not currently manage for native bees because they are unaware of their significance or rely largely on honey bees.
 Finally, a reduced dependency on honey bees may make apples a more sustainable and profitable crop.